What Is the ROI of an MRP System and How to Calculate It?

-For a task to be referred as value-added, it must meet 3 criteria: Firstly, the task must create value for the customer (or the customer must be willing to pay for it) Secondly, the task shall change the form, fit or function of the product.
+For a task to be considered as value-added, it must meet 3 criteria: Firstly, the task must create value for the customer (or the customer must be willing to pay for it) Secondly, the task shall change the form, fit, or function of the product.
 Thirdly, the task must be completed right the first time.
-Thus, your goal is to identify non-value-added activities and waste, and to eliminate them from the process.
+Thus, your goal is to identify non-value-added activities and waste and eliminate them from the process.

-Here is a quick introduction on how to reduce the impact of auxiliary tasks on the effectiveness of the operation.
+Here is a quick introduction to how to reduce the impact of auxiliary tasks on the effectiveness of the operation.

 All tasks taken while performing an operation can be separated into ‘internal tasks’ and ‘external tasks’.
 An ‘internal task’ can only be done when a machine or automated process has been stopped.
 Whereas an ‘external task’ can be done at the time when the machine or automated task is running.

-While extracting the completed part and loading the next part into the machine – they are clearly ‘internal tasks’, as they can be performed only when the machine is stopped.
-All other tasks – place the completed part on the chart and label it, identify new task and locate the associating next part and load the cutting file for the next operation – might be currently ‘internal tasks’ as well, but many of them can be performed at the time the machine is working.
+Extracting the completed part and loading the next part into the machine are clearly ‘internal tasks’, as they can be performed only when the machine is stopped.
+All other tasks – placing the completed part on the chart and labeling it, identifying new tasks and locating the associating next part, and loading the cutting file for the next operation – might be currently ‘internal tasks’ as well, but many of them can be performed at the time the machine is working.
 Meaning some, if not most of today’s ‘internal tasks’ can be transformed into ‘external tasks’.
 Your goal is to identify options on how to move as many ‘internal tasks’ as possible into ‘external tasks’.